-Update Bulletin 2 amendments require charities to prepare a reconciliation of net debt as a note to the statement of cash flows (this reflects FRS 102 paragraph 7.22) this is included as note 30 to the accounts.
+Charities are required to prepare a reconciliation of net debt as a note to the statement of cash flows (this reflects FRS 102 paragraph 7.22) this is included as note 30 to the accounts.

 An explanation as to why the trustees believe the charity is a going concern given the financial situation at the balance sheet date is provided (paragraphs 3.14 and 3.39) in note 1b to the accounts.